Stability of the Solar System: External influences

-Studies

-LONGSTOP
+Recent studies

+LonGStOP, 1982

-Project LONGSTOP (Long-term Gravitational Study of the Outer Planets) was a 1982 international consortium of Solar System dynamicists led by Archie Roy.
+Project LonGStOP (LOng-term Gravitational Study of the Outer Planets) was a 1982 international consortium of Solar System dynamicists led by A.E.
+Roy.
 It involved creation of a model on a supercomputer, integrating the orbits of (only) the outer planets.
 Its results revealed several curious exchanges of energy between the outer planets, but no signs of gross instability.

-Digital Orrery
+Digital Orrery, 1988

-Another project involved constructing the Digital Orrery by Gerry Sussman and his MIT group in 1988.
-The group used a supercomputer to integrate the orbits of the outer planets over 845 million years (some 20 percent of the age of the Solar System).
+Another project involved constructing the Digital Orrery by G. Sussman and his MIT group in 1988.
+The group used a special-purpose computer whose multiprocessor architecture was optimized for integrating the orbits of the outer planets.
+It was used to integrate out to 845 million years – some 20% of the age of the Solar System.
 In 1988, Sussman and Wisdom found data using the Orrery that revealed that Pluto's orbit shows signs of chaos, due in part to its peculiar resonance with Neptune.

-If Pluto's orbit is chaotic, then technically the whole Solar System is chaotic, because each body, even one as small as Pluto, affects the others to some extent through gravitational interactions.
+If Pluto's orbit is chaotic, then technically the whole Solar System is chaotic.
+This might be more than a technicality, since even a Solar System body as small as Pluto might affect the others to a perceptible extent through cumulative gravitational perturbations.

-Laskar 1
+Laskar, 1989

 In 1989, Jacques Laskar of the Bureau des Longitudes in Paris published the results of his numerical integration of the Solar System over 200 million years.
 These were not the full equations of motion, but rather averaged equations along the lines of those used by Laplace.
-Laskar's work showed that the Earth's orbit (as well as the orbits of all the inner planets) is chaotic and that an error as small as 15 metres in measuring the position of the Earth today would make it impossible to predict where the Earth would be in its orbit in just over 100 million years' time.
+Laskar's work showed that the Earth's orbit is chaotic (as are the orbits of all the inner planets) and that an error as small as 15 metres in measuring the position of the Earth today would make it impossible to predict where the Earth would be in its orbit in just over 100 million years' time.

-Laskar and Gastineau
+Laskar and Gastineau, 2009

 Jacques Laskar and his colleague Mickaël Gastineau in 2008 took a more thorough approach by directly simulating 2,501 possible futures.
 Each of the 2,501 cases has slightly different initial conditions: Mercury's position varies by about 1 m between one simulation and the next.

 In 20 cases, Mercury goes into a dangerous orbit and often ends up colliding with Venus or plunging into the Sun.
 Moving in such a warped orbit, Mercury's gravity is more likely to shake other planets out of their settled paths: In one simulated case, Mercury's perturbations sent Mars heading toward Earth.